LoyolaChicagoCS/gradhandbook/source/regulations.rst

 computer science background, have not had the subject matter described in http://courses.cs.luc.edu/html/comp413.html.
-If you are in either the MS in SE or CS program, and have not had much of this material, it is a good course to *start* with (offered every fall and spring), since it is required of both programs, and you want to be able to later get into the courses that have it as a prerequisite.
+If you are in either the MS in SE or CS program, and have not had much of this material, it is a good course to *start* with (offered every fall and spring, and likely summer), since it is required of both programs, and you want to be able to later get into the courses that have it as a prerequisite.
 IT students who want to mix in more software-centric electives should also consider Comp 413.